valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 - Steps left :

-- *Tokenomics and Depository updates and audit:* Final approval from co-founders, external audit and re-deployment of Tokenomics and Depository contracts.
+- *Tokenomics and Depository updates and audit:* External audit and re-deployment of Tokenomics and Depository contracts.

 - *Governance Vote for new contract version:* Initiate a governance vote to updates to tokenomics and depository contracts on Ethereum mainnet.